Richard Francis Burton: First explorations and journey to Mecca

-Burton sat for the examination as an Arab linguist.
-The examiner was Robert Lambert Playfair, who distrusted Burton.
-As Professor George Percy Badger knew Arabic well, Playfair asked Badger to oversee the exam.
-Having been told that Burton could be vindictive, and wishing to avoid any animosity should Burton fail, Badger declined.
-Playfair conducted the tests; despite Burton's success living like an Arab, Playfair had recommended to the committee that Burton be failed.
-Badger later told Burton that "After looking [Burton's test] over, I [had] sent them back to [Playfair] with a note eulogising your attainments and ... remarking on the absurdity of the Bombay Committee being made to judge your proficiency inasmuch as I did not believe that any of them possessed a tithe of the knowledge of Arabic you did."
+While back in India, Burton sat for the examination as an Arab linguist for the EIC.
+The examiner was Robert Lambert Playfair, who mistrusted Burton.
+As academic George Percy Badger knew Arabic well, Playfair asked Badger to oversee the exam.
+Having been told that Burton could be vindictive, and wishing to avoid any animosity should he fail, Badger declined.
+Eventually, Playfair conducted the tests; despite Burton's success in living like an Arab, Playfair recommended to the committee that Burton be failed.
+Badger later told Burton that "After looking [Burton's test] over, I sent them back to [Playfair] with a note eulogising your attainments and... remarking on the absurdity of the Bombay Committee being made to judge your proficiency inasmuch as I did not believe that any of them possessed a tithe of the knowledge of Arabic you did."

-Early explorations (1854–55)
+Early explorations

-In May 1854, Burton traveled to Aden in preparation for his Somaliland Expedition, supported by the Royal Geographical Society.
-Other members included G.E.
-Herne, William Stroyan, and John Hanning Speke.
-Burton undertook the expedition to Harar, Speke investigated the Wady Nogal, while Herne and Stroyan stayed on at Berbera.
-According to Burton, "A tradition exists that with the entrance of the first [white] Christian Harar will fall."
-With Burton's entry, the "Guardian Spell" was broken.

-This Somaliland Expedition lasted from 29 October 1854 to 9 February 1855, with much of the time spent in the port of Zeila, where Burton was a guest of the town's Governor al-Haji Sharmakay bin Ali Salih.
-Burton, "assuming the disguise of an Arab merchant" called Haji Mirza Abdullah, awaited word that the road to Harar was safe.
-On 29 December, Burton met with Gerard Adan in the village of Sagharrah, when Burton openly proclaimed himself an English officer with a letter for the Amīr of Harar.
-On 3 January 1855, Burton made it to Harar, and was graciously met by the Amir.
-Burton stayed in the city for ten days, officially a guest of the Amir but in reality his prisoner.
+In May 1854, Burton travelled to Aden in preparation for an RGS-backed expedition, which included John Hanning Speke, to Somaliland.
+The expedition lasted from 29 October 1854 to 9 February 1855, with much of its time spent in Zeila, where Burton was a guest of the town's governor Sharmarke Ali Saleh.
+Burton, assuming the disguise of an Arab merchant "Hajji Mirza Abdullah", awaited word that the road to Harar was safe.
+On 29 December, Burton met with Gerard Adan in the village of Sagharrah and openly proclaimed himself as a British officer with a letter for the Emir of Harar.
+On 3 January 1855, Burton made it to Harar and was graciously met by the Emir.
+He stayed in the city for ten days, officially a guest of the Emir but in reality his prisoner.
+Burton also investigated local landmarks in Harar; according to him, "A tradition exists that with the entrance of the first [white] Christian, Harar will fall."
+With Burton's entry, the tradition was broken.
 The journey back was plagued by lack of supplies, and Burton wrote that he would have died of thirst had he not seen desert birds and realized they would be near water.
-Burton made it back to Berbera on 31 January 1855.
+He made it back to Berbera on 31 January 1855.